Free Webinar – Navigating the overlap between health and social care- law and practice update

 Understanding healthcare packages is vital for social care lawyers.
 These two complex areas of law, funding and service interact and overlap.
 They may each entitle individuals to particular kinds of service, but they are complex and can be difficult to litigate effectively.

-This session will enable practitioners to develop their ability to provide a holistic service to clients who may have overlapping or complimentary entitlements.
+This session will enable practitioners to develop their ability to provide a holistic service to clients who may have overlapping or complementary entitlements.

 Speakers